MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

   - flowmaker
   - enduser
 ---
-# Create team flows
+# Share flows with others

-Create a team flow by adding others in your organization as owners.
+Share a flow by adding others in your organization as owners.
 All owners of a team flow can perform these actions:

 * View the flow's history (that is, each run).
 * Manage the properties of the flow (for example, start or stop the flow, add owners or update credentials for a connection).